Dow notches record point surge in dramatic rebound

 Stocks found their footing after wobbling in morning trade.
 The S&P 500 came within 2 points of being down 20 percent from its late-September closing high, the threshold commonly used to define a bear market.

-"The market is extremely oversold where we left it" on Monday, said Brett Ewing, chief market strategist at First Franklin Financial Services in Tallahassee, Florida.
+"The market is extremely oversold where we left it" on Monday, said Brett Ewing, chief market strategist at First Franklin Financial Services.
 "You cannot make the assumption that this correction is over, but today's action is definitely a very positive signal."

 The Dow Jones Industrial Average rose 1,086.25 points, or 4.98 percent, to 22,878.45, the S&P 500 gained 116.6 points, or 4.96 percent, to 2,467.7, and the Nasdaq Composite added 361.44 points, or 5.84 percent, to 6,554.36.